-Your electric bill is made up of a combination of energy reliant devices and appliances.
-Your HVAC unit and refrigerator make up the majority of your charges but smaller things like lights, hair dryers and televisions will begin to add up if you use them frequently.
+Your electric bill is made up of a combination of energy-reliant devices and appliances.
+Your HVAC unit and refrigerator make up the majority of your charges, but smaller appliances such as lights, hair dryers, and televisions will begin to add up if you use them frequently.

-Clean energy and lower power bills.Check availability
+Get clean energy and lower power bills.Check availability

-You can also change some habits in order to lower your electric bill.
-Cutting down on Phantom Load is a great measure to take.
-Whenever your electrical devices are plugged in an outlet, even if they are turned off, they are still using power that gets charged to your electric bill.
-5-10% of residual energy usage is from this standby power that we don’t even notice we’re using.
+You can also change some habits to lower your electric bill.
+Cutting down on what’s called phantom load is a great measure to take.
+Whenever your electrical devices are plugged into an outlet, even if they are turned off, they are still using power that gets charged to your electric bill.
+Ten percent of residual energy usage is from this standby power that we don’t even realize we’re using.
 This costs the average household $100 every year.